Process Safety and Disaster Prevention Policy

 Emergency Call

-In the event of a major earthquake or other disaster or emergency, our safety confirmation system simultaneously sends e-mails and other communications to employees' registered contact information.
-Employees at business sites in the area of an earthquake of seismic intensity 5 (on the Shindo scale) or higher are automatically sent safety confirmation messages.
+In the event of a major earthquake or other disaster or emergency, our safety confirmation system simultaneously sends e-mails and other communications to employees’ registered contact information.
+Employees at business sites in the area of an earthquake of seismic intensity 5 (on the Japanese seismic intensity scale) or higher are automatically sent safety confirmation messages.

 Kitakyushu Plant